-Our work occurs on the lands and waters of a number of First Nations including Ngarrindjeri, the First Peoples of the River Murray and Mallee Region, Peramangk, Ngadjuri, and Wilyakali.
+The landscape board's work occurs on the lands and waters of a number of First Nations including Ngarrindjeri, the First Peoples of the River Murray and Mallee Region, Peramangk, Ngadjuri, and Wilyakali.
 First Nations maintain a strong connection to their lands and waters and are actively involved in managing the region's natural and cultural landscapes.

-The region forms the south-western portion of the Murray-Darling catchment into which the River Murray flows and supports highly productive horticultural industries as well as significant tourism, recreation and manufacturing sectors.
+The region forms the south-western portion of the Murray-Darling catchment into which the River Murray flows and supports highly productive horticultural and dryland agricultural industries as well as significant tourism, recreation and manufacturing sectors.
 The region is one of the most productive agricultural areas in South Australia.
 There are ecosystems of state, national and international significance, including the Ramsar listed Chowilla Floodplain, the Coorong and Lower Lakes, together with the privately owned Banrock Station Wetland Complex.